Is the Marriott Bonvoy Boundless worth it? You bet!

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

 The key to making the most of the best travel credit cards is always weighing the benefits of the card versus the annual fee.
-Most credit cards are worth the annual fee for at least the first year, because they generally come with a hefty sign-up bonus.
+Most rewards credit cards are worth the annual fee for at least the first year, because they generally come with a hefty sign-up bonus.

 - Free premium Wi-Fi

 The Marriott Bonvoy Boundless also comes with 15 Elite Night Credits each calendar year so you can achieve higher elite status faster.
 And if you spend $35,000 or more on the card in a cardmember year you’ll earn Marriott Gold status.

 Every year on your cardmember anniversary, you’ll earn a free-night award.
 This is a certificate that allows you to stay at participating hotels costing 35,000 points or less each year you renew your card.